-If you’ve any of Mike Valli’s dishes, I’m sure you’ll agree with me when I say that they are nothing short of appetizing.
-It’s one thing to cook a delicious meal but totally different thing to plate the food into a complete beauty.
+If you’ve had any of Mike Valli’s dishes, I’m sure you’ll agree with me when I say that they are nothing short of appetizing.
+It’s one thing to cook a delicious meal, but it's a totally different thing entirely to plate the food into a complete beauty.
 Follow him on Instagram and you will understand exactly what I mean.
 I think it definitely takes talent to do what he does.
-His talent doesn’t stop there.
-He designs chef cooks that are quite fashionable.
-Read the interview to find out about Chef and Artist, I must add-Mike Valli.
+Chef Valli's talents don’t stop there either.
+He designs chef coats that are quite fashionable and soon he will be launching his own clothing line.
+Read the interview to find out more about the Chef and Artist...

 Urbana Chappa is a celebrity stylist turned designer but at her heart and soul is a woman who is finally, at last, learning to be comfortable in her own skin.
 Her line, Maison de Urbana, is an extension of that empowerment and how she would like other women to feel.
 “Being a woman isn’t easy and that’s why I wanted to create a line that was gonna make us feel good and sexy and we don’t have to go out there and show our tits and ass to get attention,” Chappa explained.

 Who is SCHEÉ?
 Caitlyn Hess, a Pittsburgh native, is the designer, founder, and CEO of SCHEÉ shoes, a luxury footwear company that recently launched.
 As a designer, Hess has merged her passion for helping others with her love of designing footwear to create SCHEÉ.
 Hess’ ultimate goal for SCHEÉ is to use her luxury footwear designs is to raise awareness and support for various philanthropic causes.
 To support each philanthropic cause, SCHEÉ donates five percent of total sales to its corresponding charity.